andir/blog/posts/linux-vrf-with-systemd.rst

 Again note the last line which states `vrf_slave table 42`.
 Also in the first line you can see that it belongs to the VRF `vrf-customer`.

 And that is all for now.
-You still have to add the `ip rule` commands in some way or another (there is no support in systemd-networkd yet and I've not had a good idea without inventing `ip rule` management in systemd).
+You still have to add the `ip rule` commands in some way or another (there is no support in systemd-networkd yet and I did not have a good idea without inventing `ip rule` management in systemd).